Which type of tissue is responsible for generating movement by co... | Channels for Pearson+

 1

-Understand the function of each tissue type mentioned in the problem: Connective tissue provides structural support and connects other tissues; Epithelial tissue covers surfaces and lines cavities; Nervous tissue transmits electrical signals; Muscle tissue generates movement by contracting.
+Step 1: Begin by understanding the primary function of each tissue type mentioned in the problem.
+Connective tissue provides structural support and connects different parts of the body, epithelial tissue covers surfaces and lines cavities, nervous tissue transmits signals, and muscle tissue is responsible for movement.

-Focus on the key phrase in the question: 'generating movement by contracting in a forcible manner.'
-This is a specific function unique to one type of tissue.
+Step 2: Focus on the key phrase in the question: 'generating movement by contracting in a forcible manner.'
+This description aligns with the unique ability of muscle tissue to contract and produce movement.

-Recall that muscle tissue is specialized for contraction due to the presence of actin and myosin filaments, which slide past each other to produce force and movement.
+Step 3: Recall the three types of muscle tissue: skeletal muscle (responsible for voluntary movements), cardiac muscle (found in the heart and responsible for pumping blood), and smooth muscle (found in walls of organs and responsible for involuntary movements).
+All muscle tissues share the ability to contract.

-Differentiate muscle tissue from the other options: Connective tissue does not contract; Epithelial tissue is involved in protection and secretion; Nervous tissue transmits signals but does not generate movement.
+Step 4: Compare the functions of the other tissue types to muscle tissue.
+Connective tissue, epithelial tissue, and nervous tissue do not have the ability to contract forcibly to generate movement, which is a defining characteristic of muscle tissue.

-Conclude that muscle tissue is the correct answer because it is the only tissue type capable of contracting to generate movement.
+Step 5: Conclude that muscle tissue is the correct answer based on its specialized function of contraction to produce movement, distinguishing it from the other tissue types.

 Watch next